 My name is Melissa “Mati” Elstein, and I am the Founder and Director of this holistic company.
 Your well-being is my focus.
 To learn more about my wellness practice for adults, seniors and children, and how I can assist you with your fitness, health, and spiritual quests, please look at the different links on this website.
 Whether it is with the practice of yoga, qigong, tai chi, pilates, ballet, meditation, stress reduction, reiki energy and crystal healing sessions, or if you are in need of coaching, my goal is to help you lead a fulfilling, happy and healthy life.

 Thank you again for visiting “Good Energy Movement and Wellness”, and I look forward to the opportunity to support you in your unique life journey!

 - Musings on Noise Pollution & Health; Summer Yoga & Qigong Class Schedule- Zoom & Telephone

 Photo by Melissa Elstein – May 2021 Full Moon Over Central Park Reservoir

 Dear Friends and Family,

-Please see my schedule for all my offerings in January 2021, including new classes, descriptions and a change for the sign-up option for my Friday noon class (which will now be hosted on my personal Zoom account).
+Please see my schedule for all my offerings this Summer, including class descriptions.
 Thank you for your support of my teachings!